 Please wait a few seconds for the video to load

-We have created a podcast to complement this lesson.
-If you can not see the podcast symbol below, try using a different browser.
+2. We have created a podcast to complement this lesson.
+If you cannot see the podcast symbol below, try using a different browser.
 IE or Chrome will solve the issue.

 You can download all our podcasts from our podcast page.

 A lesson plan is simply a step-by-step guide to what an EFL teacher plans to do in the classroom on a given day.
 The more detailed the steps are, the better.
-Ideally, you could not go to work on a given day and another teacher could read your lesson plan and know exactly how to teach your class on that day.
+Ideally, if you did not go to work on a given day, another teacher could read your lesson plan and know exactly how to teach your class on that day.
 A good lesson plan might even include specific gestures and cues used for various parts of the lesson.
 That’s how detailed your plan should be.

 Lesson Name: What will you call the lesson?

 Class/Level: Age, topic, skill level, class name

 Materials: List everything you need to teach this lesson.
 List every possible thing you will need to take to the classroom, and/or obtain from the school to complete the lesson.
 This list can help you make sure you don’t forget any handouts or special materials that you need to take to the class.

 Textbook/Course book name: From what book are you working or drawing the lesson?